Maja Vidaković Lalić: Career

 From 1999 to 2002, Lalić lived and worked in New York City.
-She was employed by the Kramer Design Group, where she managed clients such as Donna Karan, Escada, and Earl Jeans.
+She was employed by the Kramer Design Group, managing clients such as Donna Karan, Escada, and Earl Jeans.

 Through Columbia University, she also contributed to revitalizing urban neighborhoods in New York City, Brussels, and Prague.
+She emphasizes participatory urban planning, sustainable city design, and community-driven revitalization.

 Upon her return to Serbia in 2002, she co-founded the Mikser network, which later evolved into an umbrella organization through which she launched many projects.
 Her first major initiative involved a 2003 conference in Belgrade with Rem Koolhaas as the keynote speaker.
-During her time in New York City, Lalić had met the Dutch architect at an event promoting the Prada flagship store, which he had designed.

-In 2006, Lalić founded the Mikser Festival, an annual exhibition that promotes design, architecture, urban planning, new technologies, art, music, and communications in Serbia.
-The festival invites international and local experts from various fields within the creative industries.
-Alongside lectures, competitions, and workshops, there are exhibits, concerts, films, and theater plays.
-In 2017, the event attracted 75,000 visitors.
+In 2006, Lalić founded the Mikser Festival, an annual exhibition promoting design, architecture, urban planning, new technologies, art, music, and communications in Serbia.
+The festival invites international and local experts from various fields and features lectures, competitions, workshops, exhibits, concerts, films, and theater plays.

-The Mikser Festival is part of the Mikser umbrella organization, which includes the Mikser House, a gallery, and cultural space located in the Savamala neighborhood.
-The umbrella group also comprises the reMiks Studio, Mikser TV, the Mikser Organization, the Miksalište Refugee Center, the Mikser Café, and the Balkan Design store.
-In 2008, through reMiks Studio, Lalić coordinated Karim Rashid's visit to Belgrade, where he designed the Majik Café for Serbian entrepreneur Veselin Jevrosimovic.
-Again through reMiks Studio, Lalić headed the renovations behind the Telekom and Telenor flagship stores in Serbia, as well as the Beolab Laboratory.
-She also undertook the design of Belgrade’s first concept store called Supermarket, where clothes, books, and graphic prints are sold all under the same roof.
-Inspired by Brutalist architecture, the store was opened in 2009 and also boasts a spa, restaurant, and hair salon.
+The Mikser umbrella organization includes Mikser House, reMiks Studio, Mikser TV, Miksalište Refugee Center, Mikser Café, and the Balkan Design store.
+In 2008, through reMiks Studio, Lalić coordinated Karim Rashid's visit to Belgrade and designed the Majik Café.
+She also headed renovations for Telekom and Telenor flagship stores and the Beolab Laboratory.
+Her first concept store, Supermarket (opened 2009), combined retail, spa, restaurant, and hair salon under Brutalist-inspired design.

-In August 2015, she helped found the Miksalište Refugee Center, which addresses the European migrant crisis.
-The center has assisted over one hundred thousand people passing through Serbia to reach Western Europe.
-Since 2015, Lalić has individually promoted several young Serbian designers at the Milan Furniture Fair, garnering them coverage in Italian and international media.
-In 2017, she co-founded a branch of the Mikser House in Sarajevo with her Serbian husband, Ivan Lalić, who had previously lived in the city.
-Lalić is a signatory of the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.
+In August 2015, she co-founded Miksalište Refugee Center, which assisted over 100,000 migrants passing through Serbia.
+Lalić has promoted young Serbian designers internationally, including at the Milan Furniture Fair.
+She co-founded a branch of Mikser House in Sarajevo with her husband.

-In 2019, Lalić was named a "Big SEE Visionary" by the Big SEE organization for her work with the Mikser platform and festival.
-She is currently working on organizing another Mikser festival focused on sustainability, as well as developing an experimental-educational program on the circular economy for schools in cooperation with the United Nations Development Programme.
+She is a signatory of the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

+Lalić has also been recognized for her civic engagement, mentorship of young designers, and advocacy for gender equality in architecture and urban planning.
+She has publicly commented on urban policy and governance in Serbia, emphasizing the importance of community participation and legal accountability.